-So why are they so underrepresented in the tech industry?
-There are entirely a few real reasons that have kept women from living up to their technology potential.
+So why are women underrepresented in the STEM sector and tech in particular?
+There are entirely a few real reasons that have kept women from living up to their potential.

 Why Don’t More Females Consider a Career In Tech?

-The gender stereotype in every industry is alarming.
-Especially when it comes to women in this competitive world dominated by men to some extent.
-A lot of women who are interested in technology are subject to stereotypes about getting ahead because of their sexuality or just not having a personality because they are into computers.
+The gender stereotype in every industry is alarming, especially in mainstream media.
+Unfortunately, due to human bias, many women interested in technology are subject to stereotypes about getting ahead because of their sexuality or just not having a personality because they are into computers.